China sees more capital inflows in H2, uncertainties linger

 China's economy grew slightly faster than expected in the second quarter as a flurry of government stimulus measures kicked in, but analysts said Beijing will likely need to offer further support to meet its 7.5 percent economic growth target for 2014.

-China was under pressures from capital inflows in the first quarter, but the tide turned in the second quarter as volatility in the yuan fuelled outflows, Guan said.
+China was under pressures from capital inflows in the first quarter, but the tide turned in the second quarter as volatility in the yuan fueled outflows, Guan said.

 The central bank was seen intervening to weaken the yuan in February and March as a means to punish speculators.
 The PBOC was concerned about punters skirting China's capital controls to bring foreign currency into the country and profit from expected yuan appreciation.

-China's central bank and commercial banks sold 88.3 billion yuan (8.3 billion pounds) worth of foreign exchange on a net basis in June, according to a Reuters calculation based on central bank data released on Tuesday.
+China's central bank and commercial banks sold 88.3 billion yuan ($14.3 billion) worth of foreign exchange on a net basis in June, according to a Reuters calculation based on central bank data released on Tuesday.

 China's current account surplus may widen in the second quarter, but net inflows under its capital account may decline sharply, or even show a deficit, Guan said.